-Retinal detachment is a very serious condition that occurs when the retina pulls away from its supporting tissues.
-Since the retina can't work properly under these conditions, permanent vision loss might occur if a detachment is not repaired within 24 to 72 hours.
+Retinal detachment is a serious condition that occurs when the retina pulls away from its supporting tissues.
+Since the retina can't work properly under these conditions, permanent vision loss might occur if a detachment is not repaired.

 Who's at risk for retinal detachment?